LineageOS/lineage_wiki/pages/how-tos/adb_over_wifi.md

 {% include alerts/note.html content="This method is supported natively since Android 11." %}

-## For your device running LineageOS 17.1 or lower
+## For your Android TV/Android Automotive device running LineageOS 16.0+, or mobile device running LineageOS 17.1 or lower

 ### On your device

-1. Pull down the status bar menu (full expansion)
-2. Press the small pencil-icon to edit your QS tile
-3. Find the "Adb over Network" tile and drag it to the area on top
-4. Connect to the same wifi network as your computer
-5. Activate the tile by pressing it once
+1. Go to the developer settings
+2. Check `ADB Over Network`

 You will now see the device's IP address below the tile which you'll need for the next step